Quarantine

 Summary of Quarantine

-- Major Themes in “Quarantine”: Selfless love, historical realities, and permanence of facts are three major themes of this poem “Quarantine.”
+- Major Themes in “Quarantine”: Selfless love, historical realities, and permanence of facts are three major themes of this poem.
 The poem opens when the poet refers to the famine of 1847 that is also called the Potato Famine.
-That famine was the worst year in the history of the Irish nation.
-The entire nation faced that worst time when the people started dying of hunger and cold.
-In the midst of this food crisis, people demonstrated historical realities of facing it with loving minds and resilience.
+That famine was the worst year in the history of the Irish nation when the people started dying of hunger and cold.
+During this food crisis, people showed historical realities of facing it with loving minds and resilience.
 The men and women tried to save lies and several untold stories of such struggle, efforts and love emerged later through different studies.
 The poet also shows that such stories could be proved through historical research.
-Therefore, such poetic renditions are better than sensual poetry that does not hold grounds against such factual poetic pieces.
+Therefore, such poetic renditions are better than sensual poetry that does not hold ground against such factual poetic pieces.

-Analysis of Poetic Devices Used in “Quarantine”
+Analysis of Poetic Devices Used in Quarantine

-- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /w/ in “workhouse with” and the sound of /th/ in “this threshold.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as the sound of /w/ in “a man set out from the workhouse with his wife” and the sound of /f/ in “She was sick with famine fever and could not keep up”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /f/ and /c/ in “She was sick with famine fever and could not keep up”, /l/ and /v/ in “Let no love poem ever come to this threshold.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /d/ in “She was sick with famine fever and could not keep up”, the sound of /th/ in “He was walking—they were both walking—north”.

 - Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;